deepmodeling/DeePTB/docs/advanced/elec_properties/band.md

 ## Ill-conditioned overlap handling

+A complete runnable example is available under `examples/ill_conditioned_overlap/`, including a `dptb run` JSON file and a `TBSystem` notebook.

 For non-orthogonal models, DeePTB solves the generalized eigenvalue problem `H(k)c = E S(k)c`.
 This requires the overlap matrix `S(k)` to be positive definite.
 Large or redundant local basis sets can make `S(k)` nearly singular,